elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/functions.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A function declaration starts first with declaring the function keyword, then the function name, followed by a list of parameters between paratheses (comma-separated, or no parameters are okay) and finally the function body (code) inside of the curly brackets.
+  <div><strong>Interview Response:</strong> A function declaration starts first with declaring the function keyword, then the function name, followed by a list of parameters between parentheses (comma-separated, or no parameters are okay), and finally the function body (code) inside of the curly brackets.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />